 - Salmon are always leaping up waterfalls or getting eaten by grizzly bears and bald eagles.

 - Moray eels are always poking their heads out of crevices with their mouths open.

 - Anglerfish are always drawing in prey with their lures.

-- Horned frogs are always swallowing something (usually mice).
+- Horned frogs are always swallowing something (usually mice or lizards).
 In Real Life they appear to always be sitting around half-buried in substrate.

 - Alligator snapping turtles are always luring fish with their tongues.
 In Real Life they tend to be lying motionless on the bottom of a pond.